 10 things NOT to do when you apply for a credit card

-Do one of these things and Wham! you hurt yourself; we tell you how badly
+Doing any of these things could hurt your credit; we tell you how badly

-If you’re looking for a card, the best thing you can do to increase your chances is to pull your credit report, review it for accuracy and analyze the data to make sure you’re in the best possible financial standing.
+If you’re looking for a card, what you should do is easy: Pull your credit report, review it for accuracy and make sure you’re in good financial shape.

 1. Let your credit score slip.

-Why it hurts you: Credit card companies look at your score to make their ultimate decision on whether you get a card.
+Why it hurts you: Credit card companies look at your score to make a decision on whether you get a card.

 Lenders differ widely on their cutoff points.
 How can people find out the credit score requirements of a company prior to applying for a credit card?